wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 5. FPC can be extended with stateful encoding by comparing the current word against the previous and the second previous word.

+**Comments:**

+1. Is the baseline DRAM cache inclusive or non-inclusive?
+It seems to me that it is non-inclusive, since otherwise, a write operation from upper level will not hit victim block (the victim block is logically not in the cache, and for inclusive caches, this means that there will be no cached copy in upper levels);

 This paper proposes an opportunistic compression scheme for DRAM caches.
 The paper observes that direct-mapped DRAM cache designs, such as the Alloy Cache, suffers from higher miss rate than conventional set-associative DRAM caches, due to its lower associativity and the resulting possibility of cache thrashing.